fribalet/ssPopModel/README.md

 Here is a quick tutorial to get you started (a more detailed tutorial is in progress).

-1. create a time series of hourly-binned size distribution of Prochlorococcus
+1. create a time series of hourly-binned size distribution of <i>Prochlorococcus</i>
  ```r
   library(ssPopModel)
   popcycle.location <- "/Volumes/seaflow/SCOPE_1" # location of the SeaFlow database